oneapi-src/level-zero-spec/include/tools/PROG.md

 ## Registration
 Tools may independently register for enter and exist callbacks for individual API calls, per driver instance.
-* ::xetTracerSetPrologues is used to specify all the enter callbacks
+* ::zetTracerSetPrologues is used to specify all the enter callbacks
-* ::xetTracerSetEpilogues is used to specify all the exist callbacks
+* ::zetTracerSetEpilogues is used to specify all the exist callbacks
 * If the value of a callback is nullptr, then it will be ignored.

 The callbacks are defined as a collection of per-API function pointers, with the following parameters: